Released in February 2022

 This change does not affect any of the email signature server functionalities, but it improves the performance and reduces the CPU and memory resources consumed by it.

-The version of the library we have updated, has fixes to properly handle the Distribution Lists and Microsoft Groups.
+The version includes improved processing of Distribution Lists and Microsoft Groups.

 Failed to replace default device signature on email sent from Apple Mail